OnstakInc/cisco-tetration-hol/labguide/module20/README.md

 # Cisco Tetration - Hands-On Lab

 ## Module20: Policy Analysis - OpenCart
+In this module we will perform Policy Analysis for the OpenCart application and adjust policy as necessary based on the results.
+We will also run an Experiment which analyzes the current policy against historical flows that occurred during a specified time range.
+This can be useful to see what the policy results would have been over a period of weeks or even months based on the traffic observed during that time frame, even before Policy Analysis was enabled for the application.

+---
 <a href="https://cisco-tetration-hol-content.s3.amazonaws.com/videos/20_policy_analysis_opencart.mp4
 " style="font-weight:bold" title="Enforcement - OpenCart"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/video_icon_mini.png"> Click here to view a video showing the necessary tasks to perform Policy Analysis for the Linux-based OpenCart.</a>

+---

 ### Steps for this Module
 <a href="#step-001" style="font-weight:bold">Step 001 - Navigate to the OpenCart application workspace</a>